-- o SR TE Policy SAFI NLRI is defined in Section 2.1. - o Tunnel Encapsulation Attribute is defined in [I-D.ietf-idr-tunnel-encaps]. - o Tunnel-Type is set to a suggested value of 14 (to be assigned by IANA). - o Preference, Binding SID, Weight, Segment and Segment-List are new sub-TLVs defined in this document. - o Additional sub-TLVs may be defined in the future.
+- o SR TE Policy SAFI NLRI is defined in Section 2.1. - o Tunnel Encapsulation Attribute is defined in [I-D.ietf-idr-tunnel-encaps]. - o Tunnel-Type is set to TBD2 (to be assigned by IANA from the "BGP Tunnel Encapsulation Attribute Tunnel Types" registry). - o Preference, Binding SID, Segment-List, Weight and Segment are defined in this document. - o Additional sub-TLVs may be defined in the future.